 - Perforation of the cervix or uterine wall

-Many women who use ParaGard for birth control have also reported milder side effects associated with the copper IUD, including:
+Many women who use ParaGard for birth control have also reported milder side effects associated with the device, including:

 - Heavy bleeding